middleman/middlemanapp.com/source/localizable/advanced/pretty-urls.html.markdown

 page "/i-really-want-the-extension.html", :directory_index => false
 ```

-`page` works with regexes or file globs if you want to turn off indexes for many files at once.
+`page` works with regexes or file globs if you want to turn off indexes for many
+files at once.

-You can also add a `directory_index: false` key to your page's
+You can also add a `directory_index: false` key to your page's [Frontmatter] to
-[Frontmatter](/basics/frontmatter/) to disable directory indexes.
+disable directory indexes.

 ## Manual Indexes

 If your template file is already named `index.html` it will pass through
 Middleman untouched.
 For example, `my-page/index.html.erb` will generate
 `my-page/index.html` as you would expect.

+  [Frontmatter]: /basics/frontmatter/